sky1rk/Portfolio/README.md

 # Portfolio Website

 This is my personal portfolio website, built using HTML, CSS, and JavaScript.
-It showcases my skills, projects, and background as a developer and provides a clean, interactive, and responsive experience for visitors.
+It showcases my skills, projects, and background in technology and provides a clean, interactive, and responsive experience for visitors.

 ## Features

 - Home page with a welcome message and downloadable CV.
 - About Me page highlighting personal background, skills, and interests.
 - Portfolio page featuring projects displayed with a slider for easy navigation.
+- Contact page for reaching out via email.
 - Responsive design for desktop, tablet, and mobile devices.
 - Interactive elements and smooth transitions using JavaScript and CSS.